Your Money: The Rules

 Hope is not a strategy.

-Nor is optimism a business plan.
 Oh sure — hope carries value.
 Hope is vital.
 Hope is your gasoline.
 Your financial-improvement roadster won't be going anywhere without fuel, but on its own, that fuel won't move you inch one.
 It takes much more than hope and optimism to improve your financial situation.
 You're also going to need support, information, tools, motivation, and about 27 other requisite niceties.

 In short, positive impact comes only from action.
 Behaviors must be precisely targeted, discarded, and/or developed.
 Big changes must be made.
 And you must initiate them.

-Everyone wants your money; only you can truly protect it.
+Everyone wants your money; only YOU can truly protect it.

 It's been said that "No one cares about your money more than you," but I've found that slogan to fall a little short.
 There are lots of people who care greatly about your money — but only because they dearly want to take it from you.
+And a lot of times, they'll have the government, and taxpayer dollars, at their back as they do it.

 Banks.
 Mortgage brokers.
 Stock brokers.
 Credit-repair agencies.
 Debt-consolidation firms.
 Financial advisors.